 - Alexander Main — Center for Economic and Policy Research; longtime critic of the US sanctions regime and post-2002 coup documentarian.

-For the companion conflict, see our coverage of why the US attacked Iran in 2026.
-For the deeper question of where US foreign-policy decisions actually get made, see Bohemian Grove.
+For the companion conflict, see our coverage of the February 2026 Iran strikes.
+For the deeper question of where US foreign-policy decisions actually get shaped, see Bohemian Grove.
+For the long arc of unacknowledged institutional planning, see Operation Northwoods.

 The official position

-The US government maintains that the January 3 operation was the lawful execution of a standing federal indictment against an individual — Nicolás Maduro — who had used the Venezuelan state as a narcoterrorism vehicle.
+The US government maintains that the January 3 operation was the lawful execution of a standing federal indictment against an individual — Nicolás Maduro — who had used the Venezuelan state as a narcoterrorism vehicle through the Cartel de los Soles.
+Secretary of State Marco Rubio has described the operation as the "execution of justice, not an act of war."
 The administration has rejected framings of the action as an invasion, a regime-change operation, or a war of choice.
-Congressional debate over whether the operation required War Powers Resolution authorization is ongoing.
+Congressional debate over whether the operation required War Powers Resolution authorization is ongoing in April 2026 and has produced no binding action.
+The administration has characterized the interim government as the legitimate continuation of the González mandate produced by the July 28, 2024 election.

 Where it is now

 Maduro and Flores remain in US federal custody, awaiting trial in the Southern District of New York.
-An interim government in Caracas is governing with US recognition.
+An interim government in Caracas — coordinated around the Machado-González political formation, with specific ministerial appointments still being negotiated — is governing with US recognition.
 The naval blockade continues.
 US Strategic Command's posture off the Venezuelan coast has not meaningfully reduced.
-Negotiations over oil-contract terms — and over whether Chevron, ExxonMobil, and ConocoPhillips will recover pre-2019 positions — are being conducted privately.
+Negotiations over oil-contract terms — and over whether Chevron, ExxonMobil, and ConocoPhillips will recover pre-2007 positions — are being conducted privately in Houston and Washington.
+The Orinoco Belt resource access is, per Brookings Institution post-operation analysis, the largest single commodity re-allocation of the 2020s.
 An emergency UN Security Council meeting in January produced no binding action.
+The interim government's legitimacy, its stability, and the composition of Venezuelan armed forces' post-operation command are contested both inside Venezuela and internationally.

 Go deeper